Who Is Kit Harington?

-Kit Harington studied acting at the Central School of Speech and Drama at the University of London.
+Born in 1986 in London, Kit Harington studied acting at the Central School of Speech and Drama at the University of London.
 Soon after graduating in 2008, he starred in the London production of War Horse.
-Harington had his first hit statewide with the debut of the popular fantasy series Game of Thrones in 2011.
-He played Jon Snow, a warrior and illegitimate son of Lord Eddard Stark, on the show for five seasons.
+Since 2011, Harington has starred in the hit HBO series Game of Thrones as warrior Jon Snow.
+The exposure also helped his burgeoning film career, leading to roles in Testament of Youth and Brimstone.

 Early Life and Education